top of page

 What is the FHA 100 Mile Rule?

-The FHA 100 Mile Rule is a guideline that allows borrowers to obtain another FHA-insured mortgage on a new principal residence that is located more than 100 miles from their current residence.
+The FHA 100 Mile Rule applies if you intend to use the rental income from the departing primary residence to qualify for the new loan.
 This rule allows a buyer to retain their FHA loan on their prior residence when they move to another area.

 Can I use an FHA loan to purchase another home?